By Andrew Westcott

 The advantages were similar to the previous example and with fewer parts to make and assemble, the trap was cheaper to manufacture and presumably cheaper to buy.
 One disadvantage of this design was the high force placed on the till by the spring, as it didn't benefit from the force being divided down by the action of the leverage of the jaw and tongue assembly, resulting in a high wear rate.
 There was also no scope for adjustment in the trigger action and once worn, the trap became virtually useless.
 Despite this design possibly being cheaper to buy, I can only assume that they had certain operational issues in the field as they were never widely accepted by trappers of the day and relatively few were manufactured in comparison to the conventional tongue and till arrangement.

-This construction method leaves a small amount of stock bar protruding and according to various adverts of the time had the benefit of offering added protection to the jaw mountings in the event of the trap being dropped end down, which presumably happened frequently enough to justify the extra cost of manufacture and purchase.
+This construction method leaves a small amount of stock bar protruding, and according to various adverts of the time had the benefit of offering added protection to the jaw mountings in the event of the trap being dropped end down.
+Presumably this happened frequently enough to justify the extra cost of manufacture and purchase, and it seems several manufacturers offered this option.

 Back to top